 In the third year, most teaching fellows devote two-fifths time to teaching, the remainder to work on the dissertation.
 The fourth year may be devoted entirely to writing the dissertation or to a combination of teaching and research.
 Students who have passed the general examination may teach three-fifths time for four years, with the following exception: those who have taught fewer than sixteen term-fifths may be appointed in a fifth year up to that total.

 All first time Teaching Fellows must enroll in Gov 3002: Teaching and Communicating Political Science.
 This is a required course for Government PhD students who are teaching in the department for the first time (typically G3s).
-The course meets five times in the fall semester.
+The course has five required meetings and three optional sessions in the fall semester.
 Between meetings, you will have the chance to apply what you learn through peer observation, having your section videotaped, and watching your section with the Departmental Teaching Fellow.
 The ultimate goal of this course is to help you to become a good teacher and an effective speaker.

 A student is required to demonstrate ability to perform original research in political science by writing a dissertation that makes a significant contribution to knowledge in the field.
 The requirement may also be fulfilled in the form of a three-article dissertation by approval of the dissertation committee.